 4 CSR 240-20.094 Demand-Side Programs

-PURPOSE: This
+PURPOSE: This amendment…

+(1) The definitions of terms used in this section can be found in 4 CSR 240-20.092 Definitions for Demand-Side Programs and Demand-Side Program Investment Mechanisms, which is incorporated by reference.

 (2) Guideline to Review Progress Toward an Expectation that the Electric Utility’s Demand-Side Programs Can Achieve a Goal of All Cost-Effective Demand-Side Savings.
 The goals established in this section are not mandatory and no penalty or adverse consequence will accrue to a utility that is unable to achieve the listed annual energy and demand savings goals.